JimmyALiu/FoodBankConnect/documentation/dev_doc.md

 We are actively working on a smarter search feature.
 We are also working on a feature that allows for editing entries within the Volunteer Hub.

 ## Repository Layout
-There are two directories, a frontend `client` and a `backend server`.
+There are 3 directories, a frontend `client,` a `backend server` and the form intake form code.
 Each is it's own project, detailed below.
 In addition, there is a `documentation` directory that provides further details about our project.
 Development, building, and testing will be detailed below under [Usage](#Usage).

 ### documentation/
 This is a container for documentation useful to those that interact with the repository.
 Includes: